 Mental Health Counseling Outcomes & Testimonials

-In 2013, there were 22 graduates of the St. John Fisher College Mental Health Counseling Program.
+In 2016, there were 33 graduates of the St. John Fisher College mental health counseling program.
 Our graduates consistently achieve passing rates on the licensing exam.
-The average pass rate for our alumni who have taken the NCMHCE Exam between 2006 and 2012 is 70.8%.
-Across New York State, NNMHCE Exam passing rates are 61.10%.
-Of the admitted students, 85% of our students graduated in the expected time period.
-Alumni information confirms that 97% of our graduates have gained employment in the field of Mental Health Counseling.
+The average pass rate for our alumni who have taken the NCMHCE exam between 2006 and 2013 is 70.8%.
+Across New York state, NNMHCE exam pass rates are 61.10%.
+Of the admitted students, 94% of our students graduated in the expected time period.
+Alumni information confirms that 96% of our graduates have gained employment in the field of mental health counseling.

 Mental Health Counseling Testimonials

 I chose St. John Fisher College for my M.S. in Mental Health Counseling because it is the most comprehensive program in the Rochester area that offers an array of courses necessary to obtain the clinical background for licensure in this field.

 The program at Fisher has given me the confidence to know that I will be successful in the field of Mental Health Counseling.
 The professors have helped me to identify my own personal strengths that I bring to this field.

 As an older student returning to school after many years, I had some concerns about fitting in.
 I quickly learned that the diversity that individuals bring to the program is valued at St. John Fisher College.
 The learning process is enhanced because of the unique perspectives of the students.